tee-lab/power-law-ecology/README.md

-# Importance-of-power-law-distributions-in-ecology
-This repo contains the R codes to generate the plots in the article named - 'Importance of power-law distributions in ecology'
+Importance of power-law distributions in ecology

 Created: 5th May 2025 (by Utsav Biswas, 2nd yr PhD, TEELab, CES, IISc)
 Purpose: Description of git-hub repo - 'Importance of power-law distributions in ecology' Project summary: Me (Utsav Biswas) & Vishu (Vishwesha Guttal) have written an article on 'Importance of power-law distributions in ecology'.